IBM/hpass/doc/did-spec.md

 In particular, no information related to end users or their credentials is written into the DID Documents.

-Shall any extra information be needed to be made available through the DID Document of a Health Issuer (e.g., some miscellaneous information for accessing extra services provided by the Health Issuer), this should be referenced from a `ServiceEndpoint` property.
+Shall any extra information be needed to be made available through the DID Document of a Health Credential Issuer (e.g., some miscellaneous information for accessing extra services provided by the Health Credential Issuer), this should be referenced from a `ServiceEndpoint` property.
 This is, however, not required information that is stored off-chain and thus is not subject to the immutability properties of Hyperleder Fabric.